-Do Singapore Citizens Need a Visa for Europe?
+Do Singapore citizens need a visa for Europe?

 The online application was designed to be as simple as possible and authorities anticipate that it will take no more than 10 minutes to complete.
 Once completed, the response time will vary from a few minutes to a few days (or even longer in some cases).
 Therefore, it is imperative that Singapore nationals apply for their ETIAS with enough time to guarantee its delivery before their departure.

-ETIAS Requirements for Singapore Citizens
+ETIAS requirements for Singapore citizens

 Singapore passport holders are eligible to apply for the ETIAS waiver for travel to the Schengen Area.
-Below applicants can find a list of requirements that each traveler must have before they apply for the ETIAS waiver:
+Below applicants can find a list of requirements that each traveller must have before they apply for the ETIAS waiver:

 - An active email address so that the decision on whether the waiver has been granted can be communicated

-The ETIAS Application Process for Singapore Citizens
+The ETIAS application process for Singapore citizens

 In addition to paying the ETIAS application fee by credit or debit card, Singapore nationals applying for the ETIAS waiver will be asked to provide the following information:

-- Contact details including their current address, email address, and phone number
+- Contact details, including their current address, email address, and phone number

-Travelers should also be prepared to provide up to date information regarding their health records and any history of criminal activity.
+Travellers should also be prepared to provide up to date information regarding their health records and any history of criminal activity.

-Why the Need for ETIAS?
+Why is the ETIAS for Singaporeans needed?